• Skip to primary navigation

 Then we hear from Sean.
 Sean was drunk, had sex with his girlfriend’s friend and ended up with the “crabs.”
 Do you get the idea Sean is caught in a trap?
 His girlfriend already suspects she got the crabs from Sean and when it is finally confirmed, she’s going to be furious.
 Sean’s convinced she won’t stay with him and apart from a miracle I don’t think she will either.
 Sean didn’t understand or care that drunken parties and loose women lead to heartache.
 As I shared with Sean, the best he can look to get out of this sorted mess is a lesson.

-If you’ve cheated on your boyfriend or girlfriend then this episode is for you!
-Or if you’ve been cheated on, it might help you to get a glimpse into what someone who cheats is thinking.
+If you’ve cheated on your boyfriend or girlfriend, then this episode is for you!
+Or if you’ve been cheated on, it might help you to get a glimpse into what someone who cheats are thinking.

 Did Today’s Episode Get You Thinking?